cmu-delphi/delphi-epidata/docs/api/covidcast.md

 ## Licensing
 Our CovidCast data is freely available under our [licensing](README.md#data-licensing) terms.
-For specific licensing on individual indicators we suggest users to visit [indicator licensing](covidcast_licensing.md).
+For specific licensing on individual indicators we suggest users visit our [indicator licensing](covidcast_licensing.md) page.
 We encourage academic users to [cite](README.md#citing) the data if they use it in any publications.
 Our [data ingestion code](https://github.com/cmu-delphi/covidcast-indicators) and [API server